 Principle of operation

 Having chosen the air or pneumatic sprayer, you should pay attention to its principle of operation.
 HP (High Pressure) technology ensures that you can paint fast.
 Yet, the applied paint would cover only about 45% of the surface and further spraying would be still needed.
 HVLP (High Volume / Low Pressure) technology is well supported in many appliances.
-The technique implies that the air inside a sprayer moves under high pressure but at output it gets rarified.
-That adds to efficiency and spraying over 65% surface at a time.
+The technique implies that the air inside a sprayer moves under high pressure but at the output it gets rarified.
+That adds to the efficiency and spraying over 65% surface at a time.